keithmburu/courses/2021-compling/hw/hw4_text_classification.md

 ````

 Here, we use `binary_crossentropy` loss because we only have two classes.
-We could also use `categorical_crossentropy`, which reduces to binary cross-entropy for two classes.
+For more than two classes, we would use `categorical_crossentropy` loss.

 Try it and see how it does.
 Since we have two classes, random guesses will give us 50% accuracy.